Daily Archives: October 11, 2018

 So the conventional wisdom suggests that growth is here to stay over the long haul, and if there are some bumps along the way it’s cool because stocks always come back from a selloff.
 And that’s typically correct.

 You have heard Trump call this his economy.
 We know it’s not, but that’s what he tells his trucker hat wearing mouthbreathing voters who aren’t sharing a dime of this prosperity.
 The country has been in recovery since the Obama administration.
-Now Trump and his party did slash taxes on the Richiest of the Richies, and that apparently has led boards of directors everywhere to start Hoovering up their own stocks, which as I understand it causes an elevation in the trading value of said stocks.
-In my head, it’s like a big pyramid scheme or a you buy my shit, I’ll buy yours situation.
+Now Trump and his party did slash taxes on the Richiest of the Richies, and that apparently has led boards of directors everywhere to start Hoovering up their own stocks, which causes an elevation in their value.
 I know I am oversimplifying this because I’m a simple man when it comes to economics and money in general.
 But the big secret that the GOP kept from everyone is that they were going to do that.
 Some of that money may have gone to expansion and hiring, but not in the quantities they said it would.
 Like usual, we were told it’d be rocket fuel for good job creation (ignoring the fact that runaway growth is actually dangerous and short-sighted because it presumes a high degree of sustainability and when you take a resource you are hastening its depletion), and that hasn’t really been the case.
 True, indicators are still saying that we’re at full employment (even though most people have two of those jobs to make rent) and that wages are inching up, but that’s probably in spite of the tax cut.
 It certainly hasn’t done the working class much good and that’s who was sold this economic voodoo.
 Factories and business are shuttering all over the place, in direct contradiction to what Donald Trump says.

 We cannot make the mistake that rising tides lift all boats.
 Some of those tides are being held behind gilded locks and dams.